 Aru tumar babe mur ai hekh bhal pua

 Aassamese language & literature

 Assamese is a very ancient language with a long tradition.
 The Chinese mention it in the 7th.
 Assamese, Indic language, got its distinctive shape and form with the influences of non-Aryan languages surrounding it.
+In the 15th century one find narrative poems and in the 16th Sankaradeva composes in Assamese verses the bhagavata as well some lyric poems Krisnaites.
+In the modern period, poetry become patriotic, mystical and lyrical.
 Assam is in easternmost India and borders China and Burma.
-In the 15th century we find narrative poems and in the 16th Sankaradeva composes in Assamese verses the bhagavata as well some lyric poems Krisnaites.
-In the modern period, poetry become patriotic, mystical and lyrical.